mattiasgustavsson/yarnspin/README.md

 Note that `use`, `chr` and `opt` declarations can also have conditions specified before them, and the condition will control whether the following use/chr/opt declaration is active or not.

-A section is determined to be a location section if it contains any of the declarations listed, and no other types of declarations.
+A section is determined to be a location section if it contains any of these declarations listed, and no other types of declarations.

 ### Dialog sections